jtebert/how-to-make/_posts/2017-11-22-interface-application-programming.md

 I shamelessly stole an idea from my roommate here and decided to make a version of Flappy Bird controlled by light.

 I started this at about 9:30 PM on Sunday night (always the best time to start anything, when you have to be up at a reasonable hour on Monday morning) and finished by 1:00 AM.
 I'm actually pretty proud of that programming speed run.
 I know Python well, but I haven't really used Pygame much before, which is what I used to make my game.
 There was a lot of Googling beginner tutorials here.
 Luckily, Pygame makes it really easy to get a simple game up and running with the use of Sprites.
 I used sprites to represent my birdy and all of my obstacles, and with groups of Sprites, Pygame can easily automate moving, drawing, collision detection, and removing off-screen obstacles.

+The controls are simpler: brighter light is a higher position for the birdy, and low intensity light is a low birdy position.
+There wasn't anything particularly challenging about this, since my adventure in Racket helped me understand the Python serial code.
+The rest was trying out Pygame things until it worked.
+The program does seem to run pretty slow (you can see the screen tearing in the video below, and that it starts out really fast but then slows down), but I don't know why.
+Can I just go ahead and blame the serial port reading since that's the part I didn't write?

 Since Neil also wanted user interaction on the computer, I made it possible to click a button to restart the game when your birdy inevitably hits a wall and dies.